 What are the best uses for it?

 There’s a wide world of opportunity here as any habanero pepper is very versatile in the kitchen, if you’re one for things extra-spicy.
 Fresh salsas and hot sauces are an obvious choice (and the peach color adds a nice touch to the presentation).
 Try it as well as a fruity heat source for summer cocktails, pickled to add a real kick to sandwiches and sides, or grilled and sliced or chopped to be added to burgers, salads, or other meals and sides.
 Just remember, a little goes a long way here, so unless you are accustomed to this level of the pepper scale, opt for a lesser amount (or a milder chili if you have a heavy hand when adding ingredients.)

 Where can you buy peach habanero peppers?

 While the common orange habanero (and some shades of red) have made their way into major grocery stores, the more unique hues are much harder to find.
 Check your local chili farm (if you’re lucky to have one close by) or if you garden, try growing these delicious chili peppers yourself.
 The plants grow to about 18 inches tall and stay rather compact, making them an excellent option for compact spaces and container gardening.
-You can find peach habanero seeds for sale online.
+You can find peach habanero seeds for sale online (Amazon).